 Obviously any procedure that deadens the nerve permanently is likely to leave some degree of permanent numbness in the scalp.
 If a patient’s pain does not reliably improve with occipital nerve blocks, it is not recommend proceeding with any of the more drastic measures.

 Because all of these procedures are invasive, carrying some degree of risk of permanent complication, generally the first step is to try using medications to relax the over-active nerves.
 Some patients respond well to non-invasive therapy.

 If you continue to suffer with occipital neuralgia and your current treatment plan leaves you feeling hopeless, perhaps a fresh set of experienced eyes can change your outlook.
 Since 1990, Dennis M. Lox, M.D has applied his personal interests in sports medicine, cutting-edge regenerative medicine and chronic pain management to helping patients increase their quality of life.
 Contact us for an appointment at 727-462-5582.
-Dr. Dennis Lox and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.
+Dennis M. Lox, MD, and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.